The salivary gland-specific proteome

 Salivary gland histology

 The acini can be of serous, mucous or mixed type.
 The serous acini secrete a fluid that is rich in proteins, with triangular shaped cells that appear darkly stained with hematoxylin-eosin (HE) and have basally located nucleus.
-The basal portion of the glands appear darker stained due of the presence of rough endoplasmic reticulum, while the apical portion stains lighter due the presence of secretory granules.
+The basal portion of the glands appear darker stained due to the presence of rough endoplasmic reticulum, while the apical portion stains lighter due the presence of secretory granules.
 Mucous acini can easily be distinguished from serous acini, as the cells of the mucous acini are paler and contain flattened nuclei located towards the base of these cells.